 - No frills model (discount or budget model)

 Companies to learn from

-Page 1: All the essential information captured in a clean visual to understand how this company actually works.
+Page 1: All the essential information is captured in a clean visual to make it easy to understand how each company actually works.

-Page 2: For of each card we’ve added related business models.
-We’ve also highlighted the most innovative components of this every venture.
+Page 2: For each card, we’ve added related business models.
+We’ve also highlighted the most innovative components of every venture.

-Doorsteps sells its online service via a subscription fee to agents and loan offices but also takes a commission on services of other service providers, who receive leads through the platform.
+Doorsteps sells its online service via a subscription fee to agents and loan offices.
+But it also takes a commission on the services of other providers, who receive leads through the platform.

-Jawbone UP makes money with selling data tracking wristbands at a retail price of $129.99.
-Users can use the free app for getting insights into this data.
+Jawbone UP makes money by selling data tracking wristbands at a retail price of $129.99.
+Users can use the free app to get insights into this data.

 Changers makes money by selling solar panels + batteries.
 In the Changers shop, where community members can redeem credits for products and services, they give exposure to green brands, which pay a commission fee for the leads.